KristianColville1/raza-noodles/README.md

 ### Fonts
 Google has a wide varity of free fonts for use.
 I chose two fonts for my projects from [here](https://fonts.google.com/)

+### Terms of Use, Privacy Policy, Cookies Policy
+I used a generator to build my policies from [TermsFeed](https://www.termsfeed.com/).

 ## Media
 [Back to top](#table-of-contents)